BedrockBridge/BedrockBridge/README.md

 # BedrockBridge
 Connecting Java and Bedrock in one server.
-Similar to GeyserMC
+Similar to GeyserMC.